01mf02/jq-lang-spec/spec.typ

   ```
   if c_0 then t_0 else if c_1 then t_1 ... else if c_n then t_n else e end ... end end
   ```
-  When `else e` is not given, then it is assumed that `else .` was given.
+  When `else e` is not given, then we assume that `else .` was given.
   Finally, in HIR, we omit the trailing `end`.